-6.6 Copy Tags to Spotlight Comments
+6.7 Copy tags to Spotlight comments

 If this is checked, EagleFiler will set the Spotlight comments for each file to the names of the tags that it's been assigned.
 This enables you to search for a file using Spotlight by typing tag names as part of the query.
 Any existing comments will be lost.
+If this is not checked, EagleFiler will preserve the existing Spotlight comments when importing files.